 How often should you clean your bathroom?

 Generally, it is recommended that you clean your bathroom once a week.
 However, there are parts of your bathroom that require more or less cleaning than others.
+We’ve put together a bathroom cleaning checklist that you can use to keep yourself on track.

 Your toilet, bathtub, shower and bathroom rugs should be cleaned once a week.
 Your sink requires daily wiping, while your shower curtain needs to be tossed in the washing machine once a month.